rikiDalvarez/Hexagonal-Architecture-express-server/readme.md

 ```build```: Removes the ./dist folder and compiles the TypeScript code into JavaScript in the ./dist folder.

 ```start```: Starts the server in production using the compiled files in the dist/ folder.

+## How i started the project

+The main logic evolves around the Todo entity, therefore i created a basic interface for the Todo entity in the domain layer.
+Then the TodoRepository interface has all the methods that we need to interact with the database.
+The TodoRepository interface is implemented in the infrastructure layer, in the TodoRepository class.
+This class uses the Mongoose library to interact with MongoDB.

 ### Notes